Gatherings

 ⚲ Elbow Drive Campus | In the Gym

 If you are a senior (55+), you are invited to join us for a time of worship and prayer every Tuesday at 10 am in the Gym.
-You can register at the door
+We’ll see you there!

 EMPOWER WORSHIP & PRAYER